Your focus: pick one lens

 The short version

-The first six modules covered the universal stuff: which foods to subtract, which to add, how to move, how to sleep, how to make habits stick.
+The first six modules covered the universal stuff: which foods to subtract, which to add, how to eat them, and how to make habits stick.
 That foundation holds for everyone.
 This module is different.
 Here you pick one focus that matches what you care about right now.

 Your choice does two things.
-First, it tells you which levers from the course are most worth your attention.
+First, it points you toward which food levers from the course are most worth your attention.
 Second, it tells the app how to rate your meals.
-A meal that scores well for steady blood sugar looks different from one optimized for heart health.
+A meal that scores well for steady energy looks a little different from one aimed at supporting digestion.
 The core principles overlap a lot, but the emphasis shifts.

 Pick the one that fits your life right now.

-Overall healthspan.
-You want the full picture: all three foundations working together, without drilling into any single one.
+Overall.
+You want the full picture: all of these areas covered together, without drilling into any single one.

 How to choose